 Window muntins are simply the strips that separate the glass in windows or doors into smaller sections.
 Window muntins can be real, in the sense that they actually connect separate panes of glass to form a larger window.
 More likely, if you are looking at new products, window muntins will be false.
-This means that they are strips either within a multi-paned section of glass or on the exterior of the glass that make it look like the panes are actually made up of smaller panes of glass.
-They are very often seen on single and double hungs.
+Essentially, they are strips either within a multi-paned section of glass or on the exterior of the glass that make it look like the panes are actually made up of smaller panes of glass.
+They are very often seen on single and double hung windows.

 Bottom Line: Muntins are a aesthetic choice that can make windows look great (if you like the look of them).